adobe/helix-importer-ui/docs/ALPHA-manual-sections-mapping.md

 (requires `1.
 Enable Feature`)

-* Start Importer Server using modified code (do not fetch latest version!)
+* (From the root of the EDs project) Start Importer Server using modified code (do not fetch latest version!)
   `aem import --skip-ui`

 * In Chrome: